-As I am sat writing this the double doors are wide open and the sun is pouring through into our studio – This weather just makes me so happy!
+As I am sat writing this the double doors are wide open and the sun is pouring through into our studio – This weather just makes me so happy, almost as happy when I play a video game!
 What’s even more special is that our Spring Mini Session campaign is in full flow and with light like this, I just know every session is going to be a stunner!

 With this in mind I wanted to share a few thoughts on what to expect from your mini session and also a few insights into what ‘Lifestyle Portraits’ actually mean and why (in my opinion) it is THE best way to capture the essence of the people we love,